CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### MLAG and Peer Link Peering

-When using MLAG with VRR, Cumulus Networks recommends you set up a routed adjacency across the peerlink.4094 interface.
+When using MLAG with VRR, set up a routed adjacency across the peerlink.4094 interface.
 If a routed connection is not built across the peer link, then during uplink failure on one of the switches in the MLAG pair, egress traffic can be blackholed if it hashes to the leaf whose uplinks are down.

 To set up the adjacency, configure a {{<link url="Border-Gateway-Protocol-BGP#bgp-unnumbered-interfaces" text="BGP">}} or {{<link url="Open-Shortest-Path-First-OSPF/#unnumbered-interfaces" text="OSPF">}} unnumbered peering, as appropriate for your network.